Spring Term: 2018-19

 Around the Home (KS5) / Looking After Your Home (KS4)

 The aim is to develop our pupils’ skills to enable them to live as independent an adult life as possible.
 This term our learning will focus on how to clean the home.
 Each week we will work in the school flat to learn and practise a range of household tasks such as bed making, vacuuming and mopping, ironing, window-cleaning, dusting and cleaning the dishes.
 Pupils will get an opportunity to practise a range of different household skills on a rota basis with all working as a team to complete the flat cleaning.

-Pupils in Birch will be completing mathematic units which will contribute to their ASDAN Personal Progress accreditation (KS4 students) and OCR Life and Living Skills accreditation (KS5 students).
-This term Birch will studying the ‘Understanding Number’ unit and will be taught to count accurately, recognise numbers, and add and subtract numbers using pictures and concrete resources to support them.
-They will be applying these skills throughout the day in familiar activities such as counting the number of pupils in class.
+Pupils in Birch will be completing mathematics units which will contribute to their ASDAN Personal Progress accreditation (KS4 students) and OCR Life and Living Skills accreditation (KS5 students).
+This term Birch will be studying the ‘Understanding what money is used for’ unit and will be exploring money and the value of money and items.
+They will be applying these skills throughout the day in familiar activities such as shopping.

 Personal, Social, Health & Citizenship Education (PSHCE)

 This term our work in PSHCE will focus on relationships.
 We will begin by identifying and discussing the relationships that the pupils have with the people that are currently in their lives.
 We will discuss the importance of other people to us and identify why we are important in the lives of our friends and family.
 The learners will learn about healthy and unhealthy relationships and what they should do if they feel upset with friends.
 As part of this module we will cover Sex and Relationships Education (SRE), including looking after ourselves and the difference between public and private.